DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

     "Rebase bones" are exported with the rig, which can be used inside UE5 to bind static meshes to the exported LC rig.

-FBX:
-Exports an FBX for general used in DCCs.
-Only important "deforming" bones are exported with baked animations - other bones are ignored.

-FBX for UE5:
-Exports an FBX optimized for UE5 from LC.
-Requires the user to manually set the "current frame" to 0 as this is used as the bind pose inside Unreal Engine.
-Specifically for UE5, rebase bones have been added in the rig.
-These can be used when linking exisiting static meshes to the imported LC car rig from inside Unreal Engine.

-Datasmith Scene:
-Export for use in Unreal Engine.
-It handles dense meshes and materials better than FBX export.
-On import a sequence is automatically set up in Unreal.
-To use it, please install and enable the "Blender Datasmith" add-on (FREE). https://github.com/0xafbf/blender-datasmith-export

 .. _headlights:
 Headlights